polterguy/magic/backend/files/etc/www/blog/.blogs/xyz.md

-This is an example Markdown blog file
+This is an example Markdown blog file and this content is stored as a Markdown file, dynamically injected by transforming from Markdown to HTML.

 * Foo
 * Bar